carpentries-incubator/reproducible-publications-quarto/_episodes/02-basic-rstudio.md

-This lesson assumes you already have a basic understanding of R and RStudio but we will do a brief tour of the IDE, review R projects and the best practices for organizing your work, and how to install packages you may want to use to work with Quarto.
+This lesson assumes you already have a basic understanding of R and RStudio but we will do a brief tour of the IDE, review R projects and the best practices for organizing your work, and how to install or check packages you need to follow along.

+Now, let's open RStudio.
+You may access it through the Jupyter Hub instance [https://carpentryworkshop.lsit.ucsb.edu](https://carpentryworkshop.lsit.ucsb.edu).
+After passing authentication, choose `RStudio`.
+If you want to follow along using your local RStudio, make sure you use IDE version RStudio v2022.
+07.1 or later and that it is running [Quarto version 1.2 or above](https://quarto.org/docs/download/prerelease.html).
+If you need to check that, for RStudio, choose `Help` and `About RStudio`.
+For the Quarto version checking, type in `packageVersion("quarto")` on the console.

 **Basic layout**